laminlabs/lamin-blog/docs/scportrait.md

 1. Using pre-engineered ways to calculate single-cell image features, such as using the convex hull of the DAPI stain to calculate a nucleus outline and area.
 [CellProfiler](https://github.com/afermg/cp_measure) provides a collection of such features.
 2. Using automatic feature extractors that learn descriptive features from image data.
 This is currently done using deep learning with models based on architectures including convolutional neural networks (CNNs) and vision transformers (ViTs).

 Here, we use ConvNeXt,[^convnext] a CNN that was trained to classify images in imageNet,[^imagenet] a collection of natural images.
 We hypothesize that ConvNeXt has learned a feature set that is useful to describe images, and can therefore identify cellular phenotypes despite not having been trained on images of cells.
 The images in imageNet are 3-channel RGB images.
 Hence, ConvNeXt accepts three input channels.
 We chose to use the ATP1A1, E-Cadherin, CD45 (#2), 18S (#3) and AlphaSMA/Vimentin (#4) channels to featurize our cells.
 With the `scPortrait` `Dataloader` we can then calculate ConvNeXt features for all cells in the Xenium dataset.
-Using a `umap` visualization to inspect this embedding, we find that the expression of a number of genes varies across cells with different morphological features (**Figure 5**).
+Using a `umap` visualization to inspect this embedding, we find populations of cells corresponding to different morphologies and intracellular marker protein distributions (**Figure 5**).
+Overlaying this image-based embedding with transcriptome information for each cell reveals that cellular differences identified via image-based features are accompanied by gene expression changes.
+For example, we identify a morphologically distinct population of cells that expresses the collagen gene *COL5A1*.(**Figure 5**).

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/vdUZBbdtiawnXUWX0000.png" width="700" style="padding: 0;"/>